Prosecutor: Alex Murdaugh 'fuzzy' about new details of case

 The prosecutor took disgraced South Carolina attorney Alex Murdaugh step-by-step Friday through a timeline of the night his wife and son were killed, frequently challenging inconsistencies in his memory while testifying at his double murder trial.

 A day after revealing for the first time that he was at the kennels where his wife and son were shot shortly before they died, Murdaugh returned to the stand in his own defense.
-During cross-examination, prosecutor Creighton Waters walked Murdaugh through what he repeatedly called the once-prominent lawyer's "new story" about what happened at the kennels on the evening June 7, 2021.
+During cross-examination, prosecutor Creighton Waters grilled Murdaugh about what he repeatedly called the once-prominent lawyer's "new story" about what happened at the kennels on the evening June 7, 2021.

 Waters asked Murdaugh if he meant what he told the jury Thursday — that he tried to help police find the killers.